 Heidi Strobel holds a Ph.D.
 (2000) and M.A. in art history from the University of Illinois Urbana-Champaign, and a B.A. in European history from Kalamazoo College, Kalamazoo, Mich.
 She is a specialist in 18th-century gender and material culture and co-editor of Materializing Gender in 18th-century Europe (2016, with Jennifer Germann) and the author of The Artistic Matronage of Queen Charlotte (1744-1818): How a Queen Promoted Both Art and Female Artists in English Society (2011).

-At the University of Evansville, Evansville, Ind., Strobel taught art history in the Department of Archaeology and Art History and served as associate dean of the William L. Ridgway College of Arts and Sciences since 2015.
-She also is the curator of the Peters-Margedant House, a Usonian home that was built by Indiana native William Wesley Peters, chief engineer and apprentice to Frank Lloyd Wright.
-As the curator, she helped raise $225,000 for the physical move of this house to campus and recently acquired three grants from Indiana Landmarks and the Evansville Preservation Alliance for the upkeep and maintenance of this historical home.
+At the University of Evansville, Evansville, Ind., Strobel taught art history in the Department of Archaeology and Art History and served as associate dean of the William L. Ridgway College of Arts and Sciences.
+She also was the curator of the Peters-Margedant House, a Usonian home that was built by Indiana native William Wesley Peters, chief engineer and apprentice to Frank Lloyd Wright.